 They cut my days down to three or four days a week at work, so I figured that playing once or twice a week would be a good way to make up for the lost days.

 I went to the Cloud Atlas midnight premiere two weeks ago, and then immediately came home and blogged about the movie, like a true nerd.
-Then I promised to tell you about the premiere itself, but forgot, like a true asshole.
+Then I promised to tell you about the premiere itself, but forgot.